How to Convert Excel to Google Sheets (Step-by-Step)

 Convert Uploaded files to Google Docs Editor format

-This will convert any Office files to Google Docs, Sheets or Slides format.
+This will convert any Office files into Google Docs, Sheets, or Slides format.

 Previously uploaded files, however, will not be affected by this setting and will continue to be in the original file format.